EloiStree/EloiStree/DownloadBundle.md

 Until I can pay a 2To:
 - All my games and applications I design or collaborated on
-  - (no client NDA app are present in this disk)
+  - (no client app or under NDA content are present in this disk)
 - All my 3D (Ender, CNC), laser assets and Unity 3D element I created myself.
 - Some of the code I took the time to put on the backup harddrive to fit in the 15Go.